Michael0808610/ChainConnect/README.md

 # EventConnect: Beyond Attendance
 ## A Next-Generation Proof of Attendance Protocol

-EventConnect is a sophisticated blockchain-based event participation platform that transforms attendance tracking into an engaging, rewarding ecosystem.
+ChainConnect is a sophisticated blockchain-based event participation platform that transforms attendance tracking into an engaging, rewarding ecosystem.

 ## 🌟 Key Features